ma-sharifi/Battleship/README.md

 You can find the Postman file in /documentation folder of the project.
 A player will extract from Basic authentication and will pass it to the service;
 I used POST because all these methods must change the state of the game.

+### responseDto
+For response we can use Zalando problems that implemented rfc7807 `Problem Details for HTTP APIs`.
+But for the sake of simplicity I used a simple Dto.

+### API explain
 >Root of our API is:  `/v1/battleship`
 1. `/`: for creating a game.
 The response will be:
 ```json